MicrosoftDocs/cpp-docs/docs/standard-library/locale-class.md

 ### Parameters

 *left*\
-The left string.
+The first string to compare.

 *right*\
-The right string.
+The second string to compare.

 ### Return Value

-The member function returns:

-- -1 if the first sequence compares less than the second sequence.

-- +1 if the second sequence compares less than the first sequence.
+- `true` if `left` is lexicographically less than `right`, otherwise `false`.

-- 0 if the sequences are equivalent.

 ### Remarks